The Key Man (2011 film)

 The Key Man is a 2011 American crime thriller film written and directed by Peter Himmelstein and starring Jack Davenport, Hugo Weaving and Brian Cox.

 Plot

-A previously successful, but currently down on his luck, thirty-something insurance salesman is targeted by an aging gangster and his sociopathic Shakespearean actor/business partner.
+A previously successful, but currently down on his luck, thirty-something insurance salesman is targeted by an aging gangster and his sociopathic business partner, who is also a Shakespearean actor.
 The salesman is lured into an illegal insurance deal with the promise of cash that will enable him to buy a new house for his family.
 Of course the deal goes sideways and violence ensues.